vijayrajpanchall/matic-docs/docs/supernets/interfaces/childerc20.md

   - interface
 ---

-The `IChildERC20` interface extends the `IERC20MetadataUpgradeable` interface to provide additional token functionality on a sidechain or layer 2 solution.
+The `IChildERC20` interface extends the `IERC20MetadataUpgradeable` interface to provide additional token functionality on a childchain or layer 2 solution.
 This guide explains how to interact with the interface and its methods.

 ## Overview